okfn-brasil/querido-diario-comunidade/docs/en/source/contributing/contribution-guide.rst

 ----------------------
 *Querido Diário* has several repositories and a limited number of maintainers for each one.
 Therefore, it may take some time to review a contribution, especially if it is not related to a project goal (mapped in the `roadmap`_).

-If you have any questions about this and would like to better understand how to contribute with review and/or priority tasks, please contact us via Discord and join the :ref:`general meeting<*Querido Diário* General Meeting>`.
+If you have any questions about this and would like to better understand how to contribute with review and/or priority tasks, please contact us via Discord.

 Maintaining
 ************************